 In order to implement these values we can do the following:

-We can offer matching funds and grants to schools to institute non-bullying and cultural sensitivity programs
+We can offer matching funds and grants to schools to institute non-bullying and gender and cultural sensitivity programs

 We can offer matching funds and grants to counties that implement domestic violence programs